Hortus conclusus: In art

-Hunt of the Unicorn Annunciation (ca. 1500) from a Netherlandish Book of Hours.
+Hunt of the Unicorn Annunciation (c.
+1500) from a Netherlandish Book of Hours.
 In this example Gideon's fleece is worked in as well, and the altar at the rear has Aaron's rod that miraculously flowered in the centre.
 Both are types for the Annunciation.

 The hortus conclusus was one of a number of depictions of the Virgin in the late Middle Ages developed to be more informal and intimate than the traditional hieratic enthroned Virgin adopted from Byzantine icons, or the Coronation of the Virgin.
 The subject began as a specific metaphor for the Annunciation, but tended to develop into a relaxed sacra conversatione, with several figures beside the Virgin seated, and less specific associations.
 Germany and the Netherlands in the 15th century saw the peak popularity of this depiction of the Virgin, usually with Child, and very often a crowd of angels, saints and donors, in the garden; the garden by itself, to represent the Virgin, was much rarer.
 Often walls or trellises close off the sides and rear, or it may be shown as open, except for raised banks, to a landscape beyond.
 Sometimes, as with a Gerard David's The Virgin and Child with Saints and Donor (below) the garden is very fully depicted; at other times, as in engravings by Martin Schongauer, only a wattle fence and a few sprigs of grass serve to identify the theme.
 Italian painters typically also keep plants to a minimum, and do not have grass benches.
 A sub-variety of the theme was the German "Madonna of the Roses", sometimes attempted in sculptured altarpieces.
 The image was rare in Orthodox icons, but there are at least some Russian examples.

 One type of depiction, not usually compatible with correct perspective, concentrates on showing the whole wall and several garden structures or features that symbolize the mystery of Christ's conception, mostly derived from the Song of Songs or other Biblical passages as interpreted by theological writers.
 These may include one or more temple or church-like buildings, an Ivory Tower (SS 7.4), an open-air altar with Aaron's rod flowering, surrounded by the bare rods of the other tribes, a gatehouse "tower of David, hung with shields" (SS 7.4), with the gate closed, the Ark of the Covenant, a well (often covered), a fountain, and the morning sun above (SS 6.10).